FrederikTobner/JANUS/book/src/chapter-03-boot-process/multiboot-header.md

 - Checksum validates the header structure
 - Information request asks GRUB for memory details
 - End tag terminates the header

+[!side]
+The checksum is like a parity bit for the entire header.
+It catches corruption from bad disk reads or linker bugs.
+[/!side]

 GRUB validates the checksum by ensuring `magic + architecture + length + checksum = 0`.